pachyderm/pachyderm/doc/docs/master/enterprise/auth/index.md

 Setting up Pachyderm's User Access Management (also referred to as "Authentication and Authorization" or "Auth" in this documentation) requires to follow those 3 simple steps:

+1. [Activate the feature](#activate-user-access-management).

 !!!
-Attention
+Attention "Helm users, setting up your License Key in Helm will activate Auth by default.
+SKIP THIS STEP."
-      If you have enabled the enterprise features [through Helm, auth is already activated](../auth/).
+      If you enable the enterprise features [through Helm, auth will be activated by default](../deployment/).

-      In this case, a `pachyderm-auth` k8s secret is automatically created containing an entry for your [rootToken](#activate-user-access-management).
+      In this case, a `pachyderm-auth` k8s secret is automatically created containing an entry for your [rootToken](#activate-user-access-management) in the key `rootToken`.
 Use `{{"kubectl get secret pachyderm-auth -o go-template='{{.data.rootToken | base64decode }}'"}}` to retrieve it and save it where you see fit.

-1. [Activate the feature](#activate-user-access-management).
 1. Create a connector and [connect the IdP of your choice to Pachyderm (Dex)](./authentication/idp-dex.md).
 1. Optional: Manage your Authorization. i.e.,[assign specific Roles to IdP users](./authorization/role-binding.md) on given Pachyderm Ressources.